Josh Holloway: Career

 Holloway moved to Los Angeles, where he began a successful career as a runway and print model, including for brands Dolce & Gabbana, Calvin Klein and Donna Karan.
-In 1993, Holloway appeared in the Aerosmith video for the song "Cryin'" as a thief who tries to steal Alicia Silverstone's purse from a diner, only to be caught and beaten up by her.
+In 1993, Holloway appeared in the Aerosmith video for the song "Cryin'" as a thief who tries to steal Alicia Silverstone's backpack from a diner, only to be caught and beaten up by her.

 Holloway eventually started acting.
 His first role was as "Good Looking Guy" in an episode of Angel in 1999, followed by a role in the comedy Doctor Benny and in the movies Mi Amigo, Moving August, and Cold Heart.
 Following these roles, he gained recognition for his lead role in the Sci-Fi Channel movie Sabretooth with David Keith and John Rhys-Davies.
 He also made appearances in Good Girls Don't episode "Addicted To Love"; NCIS episode "My Other Left Foot"; The Lyon's Den episode "Separation Anxiety"; Walker, Texas Ranger episode "Medieval Crimes"; and CSI: Crime Scene Investigation episode "Assume Nothing".His big break came when he was cast as James "Sawyer" Ford in the hit television series Lost.
 The show propelled Holloway to celebrity status, but left him with little time to leverage his fame with other roles.
 According to USA Today, he took himself out of consideration for a role in a Brad Pitt Western due to the demands of his filming schedule.
 Nevertheless, he found time to star in the thriller Whisper and he also ventured into the world of video games in Command & Conquer 3: Tiberium Wars.
 In the game, he plays the role of a Brotherhood of Nod intelligence officer named Ajay whose primary role is to assist players by supplying information that is crucial to upcoming battles.
 In May 2007, 20th Century Fox approached Holloway for the second time and offered him the role of Gambit in X-Men 4.
 In 2005, People magazine named Holloway one of the "50 Most Beautiful People in the World".
 In January 2006, In Touch Weekly named Holloway the "hottest hunk" on television.
 In the same month, Holloway was voted the seventeenth-sexiest guy worldwide by British readers of OK! magazine.
 In the same year, he was voted the second-sexiest star in Hollywood by Us Weekly.